 Step Back in Time at Arbor Lodge State Historical Park

-Arbor Lodge State Historical Park in Nebraska City, Nebraska, is the original estate of J. Sterling Morton—the founder of Arbor Day.
+Arbor Lodge State Historical Park in Nebraska City, Nebraska, is the original home of the Morton family.

-It was on this property in 1872 that J. Sterling and his wife, Caroline, initiated their vision for a greener, more tree-filled world—a challenge to people everywhere to plant trees so desperately needed.
-It is estimated that nearly one million trees were planted in Nebraska on the first Arbor Day, April 10, 1872.
+It was here in 1872 that J. Sterling Morton and his wife Caroline conceived the idea for the first Arbor Day as a way to encourage people everywhere to plant trees so desperately needed.
+On the first Arbor Day, nearly one million trees were planted in Nebraska.

 The park grounds are open year-round; a park permit is not required to enter.
 The mansion is open for tours and special events under the direction of the Arbor Day Foundation.